-• DNS Flag Day 2020: The default EDNS buffer size has been changed from 4096 to 1232 bytes.
+• DNS Flag Day 2020: The default EDNS buffer size has been changed from 4096 to 1232 bytes, the EDNS buffer size probing has been removed, and named now sets the DF (Don't Fragment) flag on outgoing UDP packets.
 According to measurements done by multiple parties, this should not cause any operational problems as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes; the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to an estimated path MTU minus the estimated header space.
 In practice, the smallest MTU witnessed in the operational DNS community is 1500 octets, the maximum Ethernet payload size, so a useful default for maximum DNS/UDP payload size on reliable networks would be 1400 bytes.
 [GL #2183]